dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part3_TheFortress/index.md

 The oozing tree lurched toward the wall, scaling it with eerie determination.
 As it began to cast a spell, ADC intervened, disrupting its incantation with a well-timed dispel magic.
 Wispy webs cascaded down harmlessly, failing to ensnare the group thanks to ADC's quick thinking and decisive action.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 7 Elemental.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 7 ELEMENTAL.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}

 Silvius acted swiftly, conjuring a forcecage around some of the Drow casting spells at the back, trapping them within its shimmering confines.